Do I need specialized medical training or

 Yes.
 Good Feet provides a comprehensive training program at its Franchise

 Support Center in Northern San Diego County.
-Attendance at this training prior to opening your location.
+Attendance is mandatory prior to opening your location.
 (READ MORE)

 After completing the initial training, you will continue with the Good Feet Gold Star training program, a four-month management course that will ensure success in your stores.
 You will attend training 2 days each month for three months, with homework and follow up calls in between.
 The training is extensive and provides you with a tremendous foundation on which to build your success.
 Additionally, Good Feet offers an on-line certification program for your sales staff.
 After successfully completing the on-line training, your staff will become Good Feet Certified Arch Support Fitters.
 Initial franchisee training is included for two people as part of your franchise fee.

 Do I have to personally manage my franchise or can I put it